SSWConsulting/SSW.Rules.Content/rules/fix-problems-quickly/rule.md

 ## Scenario - Missing a deadline

-Consider a scenario where your Product Owner tells they are unhappy that you missed a deadline, although you thought there were good reasons for missing it.
+Consider a scenario where your Product Owner is unhappy that you missed a deadline, although you thought there were good reasons for missing it.
 Don't get bogged down in the justification for why it happened.
 Instead, acknowledge what happened, and drop everything (within reason) to prioritize this work until it's done.

 Do not ignore the problem (by continuing business as usual) as it will only escalate.
 Fix it now (by prioritizing this work)!